 - Preheat oven to 325'F

-- In a stand up mixer, cream the butter and the sugar.
+In a stand up mixer, cream the butter and the sugar until well combined and fluffy.

 - Add vanilla and eggs to the creamed butter and sugar.